Student works on mathematical equation on a white board

 Learn more about the Mathematics Department undergraduate degree programs at Michigan's flagship technological university.

-As a student, you get to see first-hand how math and stats are applied in modern technologies and engineering applications; helping to solve real-world problems.
-You will collaborate with engineers and others in different STEM fields on a variety of research projects.
+As a student, you’ll learn first-hand how math and statistics are applied in modern technologies and engineering applications, helping to solve real-world problems.
+You’ll collaborate with engineers and others in different STEM fields on a variety of research projects.

-• Get personalized attention: Our smaller department ensures your academic advisors and professors know you and understand your interests and needs.
-You can receive the guidance you need in a timely fashion.
+• Get personalized attention: Your academic advisors and professors know you and understand your interests and needs.
+You’ll develop meaningful relationships with faculty and receive the guidance you need in a timely fashion.

 • Customize your math education: At Michigan Tech, our programs span pure math, computational math, and statistics.
-That interdisciplinary approach gives you exposure to different areas of mathematics and statistics.
+Gain exposure to a variety of specialties in mathematics and statistics with our interdisciplinary approach to education.
 Take classes across different specialties to tailor your degree to fit your individual pathway.

-• Practice basic mathematical concepts: Work as a peer coach in the Math Learning Center helping other students understand mathematical and statistical concepts while reinforcing your understanding of the basics.
+• Practice basic mathematical concepts: Work as a peer coach in the Math Learning Center helping other students understand mathematical and statistical concepts while reinforcing your grasp on the basics.

 Tomorrow Needs You